redpanda-data/kgo-verifier/README.md

 # All development of kgo-verifier has moved to https://github.com/redpanda-data/redpanda

-This repository has been put in archive mode for to retain history.
+This repository has been put in archive mode to retain history.

 # kgo-verifier & kgo-repeater